Valaa-Technologies/valaa-vault/STYLE.md

 Note: while formal ValOS linter rules are formally based on airbnb style there is a lot of divergence in practice.

-Like all ValOS specifications this style guide applies only to Valaa Open System packages.
-Other Valaa ecosystem packages and projects are free to deviate or use their own styles and principles without affecting Valaa compatibility.
+Like all ValOS specifications this style guide applies only to ValOS core packages.
+Other ValOS ecosystem packages and projects are free to deviate or use their own styles and principles without affecting ValOS compatibility.

 ## 1. Semantic principles
 This section lists generic semantic ValOS design principles and their